 Dynamic Image Generation

-EWWW I.O. has this neat feature where any image that is created by the WP_Image_Editor class will get automatically optimized.
+EWWW IO has this neat feature where any image that is created by the WP_Image_Editor class can be automatically optimized.
 This helps when plugins generate images for sliders, and when themes create header images and such that are not stored in the Media Library.

 The first thing to do is hit the reset link, to make sure the problem is still occurring.
-If the warning comes back, then you need to turn on EWWW's debugging setting, and wait for enough information to collect.
+If the warning comes back, then you need to turn on EWWW IO's debugging setting (on the Support tab), and wait for enough information to collect.
 12 hours is usually a safe amount of time to wait, but often the issue is such that you only need to wait an hour or two.
-When debugging is enabled, you will find a couple new items in the Media menu.
-Visiting the Dynamic Image Debugging page is where the important information will show up.
-If the page just shows a bunch of sections that say "Cannot display trace", then you need to wait longer.
-Once there are a few images that have multiple re-optimizations, complete with trace logs, it will show from where the image generation is coming.
-If the trace logs don't make a lot of sense, just contact us for help tracking down the issue.
+When debugging is enabled, you can browse over to Tools->EWWW Image Optimizer and click the Show Re-optimized Images button.

 This will display information on images that have been optimized multiple times, along with PHP trace logs that show how/why the image was re-optimized.
 If the trace logs don't make a lot of sense to you, just contact us for help tracking down the issue (include the trace logs also).